 Indoor plants have begun trending as bedroom decor in recent months, but some of them can hurt more than they help.
 Finding the right plants to use as bedroom decor can make a significant difference in the quality of your sleep.

-Whether it’s a little succulent to put by your nightstand, or higher-maintenance plants like Ivy or Orchids, indoor plants can impact everything from the way you sleep to the ambiance of your bedroom.
+Whether it’s a little succulent to put by your nightstand, or higher-maintenance plants like Ivy or Orchids, indoor houseplants can impact everything from the way you sleep to the ambiance of your bedroom.

 Understandably, people are looking to bring the outdoors back inside now more than ever.
 Journalist Emily Anthes, author of The Great Indoors, writes "my number one go-to recommendation is nature or plants.
 There’s overwhelming evidence that exposure to greenery and natural landscapes has all these benefits for us from reducing stress, anxiety, pain, boosting mood".